datneuro/Immunoproteasome_PD/README.md

 <div align="center">

-# **PSMB8 Immunoproteasome activation links α-synuclein pathology and cytotoxic T cell immunity in Parkinson's disease**
+# **Pathological role of immunoproteasome PSMB8 in Parkinson's disease: A link between α-synuclein aggregation and immune activation**

 </div>